-Here we are in that most familiar Hollywood territory - romantic comedy-land in which a couple who bicker and squab- it into a restaurant.
-He is Eric Messer, who directs TV sport-scasts and rolls through life as a carefree playboy.
+Here we are in that most it into a restaurant.
+He is Eric a carefree playboy.

 Their mutual friends, a married couple, set them up on a blind date, which is a disaster.
 They still maintain a friendship because of their married friends, but romantically involved they are not.